 “Land's method” means the method for calculating an upper confidence limit for the mean of a lognormal distribution, described in the following publications:

-Land, C.E., 1971.
+(a) Land, C.E., 1971.
 "Confidence intervals for linear functions of the normal mean and variance."
 Annals of Mathematics and Statistics.
 Volume 42, pages 1187-1205.

-Land, C.E., 1975.
+(b) Land, C.E., 1975.
 "Tables of confidence limits for linear functions of the normal mean and variance."
 In: Selected Tables in Mathematical Statistics, Volume III, pages 385-419.
 American Mathematical Society, Providence, Rhode Island.

 “Legally applicable requirements” means those cleanup standards, standards of control, and other human health and environmental protection requirements, criteria, or limitations adopted under state or federal law that specifically address a hazardous substance, cleanup action, location, or other circumstances at the site.